-You can apply for financial aid by completing the Free Application for Federal Student Aid (FAFSA), which is available to everyone regardless of financial need.
+You can apply for financial aid by completing the Free Application for Federal Student Aid (FAFSA), which is available regardless of financial need.
 Using the FAFSA results, our Office of Student Financial Aid will prepare a Financial Aid Notification for you detailing the total amount of financial aid you’ll receive.

 We assist you in paying for your UIUC expenses in many ways: